biobakery/humann/readme.md

 ### humann2_test ###

-Utility for executing HUMAnN2 tests.
+Utility for executing HUMAnN 2.0 tests.
 See [Test the install](#markdown-header-3-test-the-install) above for further details.

 ----